-Fiber is also known as roughage.
-It is the indigestible part of plant foods that pushes through our digestive system, absorbing water along the way and easing bowel movements.
+Fiber, also known as roughage, is the indigestible part of plant foods that travels through our digestive system, absorbing water along the way and easing bowel movements.

-In this article, we will look at the different types of fiber, why they are important and what foods are high in fiber.
+In this article, we will look at the different types of fiber, why they are important, and what foods contain high levels of fiber.

 Contents of this article: